COP16: Peace with Nature launches 21 October

-Our expert Nature Strategy Advisor, Louise Wyatt, discusses why we have COP16, what we need from it, and why this year's theme should give us inspiration.
+Our expert Nature Strategy Adviser, Louise Wyatt, discusses why we have COP16, what we need from it, and why this year's theme should give us inspiration.

 Louise Wyatt